Are you ready to discover your college program?

 Undergraduate, graduate, and professional students at colleges, universities, or vocational schools may qualify for direct unsubsidized Stafford loans.
-Both subsidized and unsubsidized loans require students to attend at least half time.
+Both subsidized and unsubsidized loans require students to attend a school at least part time.

-Graduate students benefit from a six-month grace period after graduation before having to repay PLUS loans; however, parent PLUS borrowers must start repayment after loan disbursement.
+Graduate students benefit from a six-month grace period after graduation before having to repay PLUS loans.
+Parent PLUS borrowers must start repayment after loan disbursement.